 Complete or Partial Reversal of Opioid Depression

-Naloxone is an essentially pure opioid antagonist, i.e., it does not possess the “agonistic” or morphine-like properties characteristic of other opioid antagonists.
+Naloxone hydrochloride is an essentially pure opioid antagonist, i.e., it does not possess the “agonistic” or morphine-like properties characteristic of other opioid antagonists.
 When administered in usual doses and in the absence of opioids or agonistic effects of other opioid antagonists, it exhibits essentially no pharmacologic activity.

-When Naloxone hydrochloride is administered intravenously, the onset of action is generally apparent within two minutes; the onset of action is slightly less rapid when it is administered subcutaneously or intramuscularly.
+When Naloxone hydrochloride is administered intravenously (I.V.), the onset of action is generally apparent within two minutes.
+The onset of action is slightly less rapid when it is administered subcutaneously (S.C.) or intramuscularly (I.M.).
 The duration of action is dependent upon the dose and route of administration of Naloxone hydrochloride.
 Intramuscular administration produces a more prolonged effect than intravenous administration.
-Since the duration of action of Naloxone may be shorter than that of some opiates, the effects of the opiate may return as the effects of Naloxone dissipates.
-The requirement for repeat doses of Naloxone, however, will also be dependent upon the amount, type and route of administration of the opioid being antagonized.
+Since the duration of action of Naloxone hydrochloride may be shorter than that of some opiates, the effect of the opiate may return as the effects of Naloxone hydrochloride dissipates.
+The requirement for repeat doses of Naloxone hydrochloride will also be dependent upon the amount, type and route of administration of the opioid being antagonized.

-Naloxone has been shown in some cases of septic shock to produce a rise in blood pressure that may last up to several hours; however this pressor response has not been demonstrated to improve patient survival.
-In some studies, treatment with Naloxone in the setting of septic shock has been associated with adverse effects, including agitation, nausea and vomiting, pulmonary edema, hypotension, cardiac arrhythmias, and seizures.
-The decision to use Naloxone in septic shock should be exercised with caution, particularly in patients who may have underlying pain or have previously received opioid therapy and may have developed opioid tolerance.
+Naloxone hydrochloride has been shown in some cases of septic shock to produce a rise in blood pressure that may last up to several hours; however, this pressor response has not been demonstrated to improve patient survival.
+In some studies, treatment with Naloxone hydrochloride in the setting of septic shock has been associated with adverse effects, including agitation, nausea and vomiting, pulmonary edema, hypotension, cardiac arrhythmias, and seizures.
+The decision to use Naloxone hydrochloride in septic shock should be exercised with caution, particularly in patients who may have underlying pain or have previously received opioid therapy and may have developed opioid tolerance.

 Because of the limited number of patients who have been treated, optimal dosage and treatment regimens have not been established.

-Following parenteral administration Naloxone is rapidly distributed in the body and readily crosses the placenta.
+Following parenteral administration, Naloxone hydrochloride is rapidly distributed in the body and readily crosses the placenta.
 Plasma protein binding occurs but is relatively weak.
 Plasma albumin is the major binding constituent but significant binding of Naloxone also occurs to plasma constituents other than albumin.
 It is not known whether Naloxone is excreted into human milk.

 Metabolism and Elimination